zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message saying unmark is done successfully as well as specific task that is unmarked
+- Displays message indicating unmark is done successfully as well as specific task that is unmarked

 #### Examples: